UPF ranks highly in the Times Higher Education ranking

 Below is a sample table with the conversion into units:

 Pompeu Fabra does not own university accommodation.
-Richmond students get housing assistance through Educational Services Abroad (ESA).
-ESA will place students in shared apartments, room with a family or a room in a residencia.
-UR students are required to live in housing that is facilitated for them by ESA and may not opt out to find independent housing.
+Richmond students get housing assistance through a provider.
+Our provider will place students in shared apartments, room with a family or a room in a residencia.
+UR students are required to live in housing that is facilitated for them by the UR provider and may not opt out to find independent housing.

 Please note that it is more difficult to live in a "residencia" in the spring semester because rooms are normally rented for the full academic year so there are not many spring only rooms available.